Sorry political junkies, this is not a post about Democrats and Republicans.

 In terms of Transactional Analysis, this means “staying in Adult”.
 It requires you to cross (shut down) invitations to gossip and avoid assigning blame.
 It requires you to create space between people’s roles or performance and their identities.
 If your issue is with the person you’re talking to and it’s a somewhat combative interaction, then label how his behavior makes you feel. (“I feel X when you Y because Z.”) This removes the grounds for being argumentative—the other person can always argue with your interpretation of his behavior, but he can’t really argue with how it makes you feel!

 This isn’t easy by the way.
 What do we tend to do instead?
-As my mentor Michael Grinder has joked, rather than “labeling the elephant”, we’d often rather “label the donkey”.
+As Michael Grinder has joked, rather than “labeling the elephant”, we’d often rather “label the donkey”.
 We’d rather be dysfunctional.
 We’d love to play Persecutor and assign blame, look for who’s being “a dummy”, and invite others to gossip.
 It’s fun!
 We want to play Rescuer, saving Victims from their own inferior intellects!
 We want to play Victim, gaining “Woe Is Me” strokes.
 Remember, your ego wants to increase drama…just to satiate itself.

 Instead of becoming a Persecutor looking for Victims, be a Challenger.
 Challenge the dynamic and shift everyone’s attention to a desired outcome.
 Instead of playing Rescuer, improve your Coaching ability, moving people from Victim to Creator, from being “at effect” to being “at cause”.
 Instead of playing Victim, realize your own power and responsibility.